Oil Pan - Transmission

 How do I Know if my Transmission Oil Pan Needs to be Replaced?

-Since the transmission pan is one of the lowest parts on a vehicle with an automatic transmission, it is usually one of the first things to be damaged by road hazards.
+Since the transmission pan is one of the lowest parts on a vehicle. it is one of the parts most succeptible to damage from road hazards.
 Stamped steel pans can also rust out and leak if their painted finish is scratched or chipped.
 The bolts of the transmission pan can also become loose over time, which will lead to leaks.
 The pan itself can become warped, giving it a poor fit and leading to leaks.
 As you might have guessed, leaks are the surest sign that something is wrong with your transmission pan.

 If left untreated, low transmission fluid levels may lead to bigger transmission problems.
 Without the fluid to protect it, the transmission’s internal parts can wear out.
 This may lead to rough shifting or other problems.